dylankb/what-i-know-js/README.md

 * `a` object is the prototype object of the `Foo` object OR
 * object `a` is created with object `Foo` as its prototype

-Using a constructor changes the returned object's prototype to the constructor functions own prototype
+Using a constructor changes the returned object's prototype to the constructor function's own prototype

 We'll use `Object.isPrototypeOf(obj)` - which returns the prototype of object - to test that hypothesis